 275 Beachway Ave., Keansburg

 Features dozens of rides for kids and teens, and a water park with a lazy river and more than 19 slides with varying speeds, plus plenty of rides designed for smaller children, including a kids’ lagoon area.
-New this year are body slides, a looping roller coaster, a wave swinger, bumper karts, and a haunted house.
+Attractions include body slides, a looping roller coaster, a wave swinger, bumper karts, and a haunted manor.
+New this year: Wave Swinger, a looping roller coaster, and many new food options.

 Land of Make Believe & Pirate’s Cove